 We believe that we need to have the right knowledge and understanding to ensure that false knowledge, understanding and assumptions do not harm LGBTQ parties or hinder their exercise of abilities.

 Yaskawa Electric is proud to have built a work environment where the average age and average number of years in service are no different between male and female staff, and women are able to continue to work while raising children.
-However, female leaders are still few in number: 5 managers and 45 assistant managers.
+However, female leaders are still few in number: 14 (general) managers and 57 assistant managers.
 We will continue to provide career support in line with the Action Plan for the Advancement of Women.

 Total | |